 The Multifamily Market Survey (MMS) is based on a quarterly survey of NAHB multifamily builders and property managers.
 The survey is designed to monitor conditions for multifamily production (starts) and multifamily rental occupancy in the current versus preceding quarter as well as in the next six months.

-Confidence in the market for new multifamily housing improved in the second quarter of 2019, according to results from the Multifamily Market Survey (MMS).
+Confidence in the market for new multifamily housing remained unchanged in the fourth quarter of 2019, according to results from the Multifamily Market Survey (MMS).
 The MMS produces two separate indices.
-The Multifamily Production Index (MPI) increased 16 points to 56 compared to the previous quarter.
-Meanwhile, the Multifamily Vacancy Index (MVI) fell eight points to 40, with lower numbers indicating fewer vacancies.
+The Multifamily Production Index (MPI) remained even at 49, while the Multifamily Vacancy Index (MVI) also remained even with a reading of 40.

 - Multifamily Production Index (Excel) (PDF)